30-Day Money Back Guarantee

 • Specific strain names listed (not generic categories)

-• CFU count guaranteed through expiration
+• CFU count listed through expiration

 • Delayed-release or enteric-coated capsules